California

 Posted by AARoads on Tuesday, August 9, 2016

-Business Loop I-80 through Laramie stems east 1.3 miles from Exit 310 along Curtis Street to U.S. 30 & 287 (3rd Street).
-3rd Street, a four to five-lane commercial boulevard, takes all three routes south 1.1 miles to Grand Avenue at the city center.
+Business Loop I-80 through Laramie stems east 1.3 miles from Exit 310 along Curtis Street to U.S. 30/287 (3rd Street).
+3rd Street, a four to five lane commercial boulevard, takes all three routes south 1.1 miles to Grand Avenue at the city center.
 The eastern four miles of the business route travel solo on Grand Avenue to the University of Wyoming campus, War Memorial Stadium and growing suburban areas to rendezvous with Interstate 80 at Exit 316.

 The final business route for I-80 follows Parsons Street and Lincoln Highway (old U.S. 30) through the town of Pine Bluffs.
 Beginning opposite the Wyoming welcome center at Exit 402, the business route overlaps with U.S. 30 Business to the state line and the intersection with Link 53B.
-U.S. 30 turns south from Bushnell along L-53B to merge with I-80 at a rural diamond interchange.
+U.S. 30 turns south from Bushnell along L-53B to converge with I-80 at a rural diamond interchange.

 Business Loop I-80 was omitted from Interstate 80 mainline guide signs in both states by 2005.
 Two shields remained in 2009 along the Nebraska side of the loop at both the westbound off-ramp (Exit 1) from I-80 and at the north end of Nebraska L53B.
 They were taken down by 2012, reflecting a likely decommissioning of the route in the Cornhusker State.